rxj879/Lumerical-Contour-Plot-Data-Processor-/README.md

 1) Simply export the data into a text format.
 2) Open the script "main.py" in your IDE such as spyder.
-3) set the initial path 'Idir' to a conveinient string if desired
-4) run the program, then navigate dialogue window and select the file
+3) run the program, then navigate dialogue window and select the file
-5) Review plot and set contour plot options accordingly in "main.py" and "Plot.py" files
+4) Review plot and set contour plot options accordingly in the gui
-6) Comment/Uncomment the save plot functions in the "main.py" file
-7) rerun program